benzhou1/overlook.nvim/README.md

 # overlook.nvim

-Stackable floating popups for peeking at code locations without overlooking where you are.
+Explore without losing context.
+Stackable, editable floating popups for Neovim.

 ## Demo

 https://github.com/user-attachments/assets/ac784f7e-e4ad-45be-b2f5-60e8318c8089

+## The Problem

+You know the frustration: you're deep in a function, need to check a definition, so you jump to it... and now you've lost your place.
+Or you use a peek feature but can't fix that typo you just spotted.

+## The Solution

+`overlook.nvim` creates **stackable floating popups** that are **actual buffers** - edit them, save them, navigate from them.
+Build a visual trail of your code exploration without ever losing where you started.

-## Features
+## Key Features

-- 🔍 **Peek at definitions** - View LSP definitions in floating windows
+- 🔍 **Peek at definitions** - View LSP definitions, marks, or any location in floating windows
-- ✏️ **Editable popups** - All popups are fully modifiable buffers, perfect for quick edits
-- 📚 **Stack management** - Stacks of popups are window-local, multiple stacks are allowed
+- ✏️ **Actually editable** - Spot a bug?
+Fix it right there in the popup and `:w` to save
+- 📚 **Visual stack navigation** - See your entire exploration path as cascading popups
-- 🔄 **Restore popups** - Undo closed popups
+- 🔄 **Undo your exploration** - Accidentally closed a popup?
+Bring it back with `restore_popup()`
-- 🪟 **Window promotion** - Convert popups to regular splits/tabs
+- 🪟 **Popup promotion** - Found something important?
+Convert any popup to a split/tab
-- ⚙️ **Highly customizable** - Configure borders, sizes, offsets, and keybindings
+- 🎯 **Window-local stacks** - Each window maintains its own popup stack for parallel exploration

 ## Why overlook.nvim?

 The core philosophy is simple: **popups are buffers**.
 Edit them, save them, navigate them - they behave exactly like any other window.

-- Make quick fixes without losing your place
+### Real-world use cases:

+1. **Trace through call chains**: Peek definition → find another reference → peek again → you now have a visual stack showing your exploration path
+2. **Fix as you explore**: Reviewing a function and spot a typo?
+Fix it in the popup and save - no context switching needed
+3. **Visual debugging**: Build a breadcrumb trail of function calls while debugging

+### What makes it different:

+- All your keybindings work normally in popups
-- Switch buffers inside popups - `:bnext`, `<C-^>`, fzf, all work normally
+- Switch buffers inside popups - `:bnext`, `<C-^>`, telescope/fzf all work
-- Create nested popups to trace through definition chains
-- Each stack is window-local, so you can have multiple exploration paths
+- Popups automatically offset and resize to stay readable when stacked
-- Visually backtrace-able modification history
+- Full undo/redo support for your exploration history

 ## Installation